maxpetts/Clock/README.md

 # TODO

+ - [x] Option to have time abstracted out of component
- - [ ] Add JLabel digital time to JFrame.
+ - [x] Add JLabel digital time to JFrame.
  - [ ] Remove hard-coding of clock location in frame.
  - [ ] Clock theme options?